google/nerfactor/data_gen/nerf_synth/README.md

 1. Install the dependencies to this *Blender-bundled* Python:
     ```bash
     cd blender-2.83.4-linux64/2.83/python/bin
     # Install pip for THIS Blender-bundled Python
     curl https://bootstrap.pypa.io/get-pip.py | ./python3.7m
-    # If errors, make sure you deactivate your Conda environment
+    # If the above fails, make sure you deactivate your Conda environment
     # Use THIS pip to install other dependencies
     ./pip install absl-py tqdm ipython numpy Pillow opencv-python
     ```